 Biography

-After ten years focusing on drawing, she learnt to paint.
-From 2016-18 she studied for The Portrait Diploma at Heatherley Art College.
-Over the two years she won the Portrait, Figure Composition and the Drawing Prize.
+After ten years focusing on drawing, she studied for the Portrait Diploma at Heatherley School of Fine Art, winning the Portrait, Figure Composition and Drawing prizes.

 Education